syncfusion-content/flutter-docs/Flutter/range-selector/basic-features.md

 ## Enabled

-Controls the range selector’s state whether it is disabled or enabled.
-The default value of `enabled` is `true`.
+It controls the range selector’s state whether it is disabled or enabled.
+The default value of `enabled` property is `true`.

 {% tabs %}
 {% highlight Dart %}